Our Team

 Commitments that help others and help me grow personally and professionally:

-• United Way – Women’s Leadership Council
+- United Way – Women’s Leadership Council

-• 2020 Women on Boards – Event chair, Pittsburgh
+- 2020 Women on Boards – Event chair, Pittsburgh

-• Animal Friends – Fundraising efforts
+- Animal Friends – Fundraising efforts

-• Pittsburgh Prayer Breakfast – Steering Committee
+- Pittsburgh Prayer Breakfast – Steering Committee

-• Hello Neighbor – Volunteering with refugees and immigrant families
+- Hello Neighbor – Volunteering with refugees and immigrant families

-• Children’s Ministries – Volunteer work helps me see different people at different stages and circumstances in life.
+- Children’s Ministries – Volunteer work helps me see different people at different stages and circumstances in life.

 Amanda McKenna, CFP®, CIMA®

 “I want the people I’m working with and for at CIS to sleep well at night knowing I’m looking out for them.
 I believe in treating others how I’d like to be treated and when it comes to financial wellbeing, that means making our clients feel truly comfortable with our commitment to them.
 It also means reinforcing to my team at CIS that I have their backs.
-I want to take pressure off of my clients and coworkers so they can feel confident about the work we are doing together.”
+I want to take pressure off of our clients and coworkers so they can feel confident about the work we are doing together.”

 The individualized approach to client service drew me to CIS.
 I’m a believer that you can have 100 people with money, and each will make decisions differently about how to invest and what their priorities are for investments.
 There’s no one answer, so it’s up to us to be intelligent on all possible options and opportunities for our clients.
-I’m here to set our clients up for success no matter what.
+I’m here to help our advisors set clients up for success no matter what.
 Some may feel confident, and some may not.
 Money or risk tolerance is so personal, and the individualized approach of how we work at CIS is the only way to truly help manage such diverse wealth needs, in my experience.

 Professional Leadership